Sneaky subscriptions are plaguing the App Store

 Legitimate developers have complained about this app for months, but Apple even featured it on its big screen at WWDC.
 (Watch the video embedded below.
 It’s incredible.)

 *After speaking to Apple about this app, Weather Alarms was removed from the App Store over the weekend.
+The developer runs several apps businesses with other potentially suspect apps, like Color Your Call app which is making $3 million per month.
+We have not investigated their full suite of apps, but the numbers alone make them worth a second look.

 Translate Assistant – The same developer behind Weather Alarms offers this real-time translation app promising instant translations across more than 100 languages and has 4.7 stars after nearly 4,000 ratings.